labarlab-emorep/classify_rest/README.md

 1. (Optional) Generate a binary mask for each emotion from values found in `db_emorep.tbl_plsda_binary*`, named 'binary_\<model\>\_\<task\>\_\<contrast\>_\<emotion\>_map.nii.gz'

 Next, dot products are calculated for all subjects specified:
-1. Download cleaned rsfMRI output from Keoki (output of [func_model.cli.fsl_model](https://github.com/labarlab-emorep/func_model#fsl_model) when using `--model-name rest`)
+1. Download cleaned rsfMRI output from the lab data server (output of [func_model.cli.fsl_model](https://github.com/labarlab-emorep/func_model#fsl_model) when using `--model-name rest`)
 1. Verify that MySQL table `db_emorep.tbl_dotprod_*` does not already have existing data for subject, session, task
 1. Parallelize the splitting and z-scoring of each volume
 1. Parallelize calculating the dot product of each volume with each emotion's importance map
 1. Aggregate volume dot products and identify largest value of each volume
 1. Update `db_emorep.tbl_dotprod_*` with the dot products dataframe
-1. Upload dataframes to Keoki and clean up files on DCC
+1. Upload dataframes to the lab data server and clean up files on DCC

-Currently, individual dot product dataframes for subjects and sessions are available in the derivatives directory on Keoki, but this may be deprecated as the data exist in the SQL database:
+Currently, individual dot product dataframes for subjects and sessions are available in the derivatives directory on the lab data server, but this may be deprecated as the data exist in the SQL database:

 ```
 derivatives/classify_rest/